crystal22/C2DSR/README.md

 ## ***Known issue***

-I have re-written the entire project under my framework **without changing logics and operations** but some improvings on efficiency and grammar.
+I have re-written the entire project under my framework **without changing logics and operations** but some improving on efficiency and grammar.
 During doing so, some issues are found:

 - The result metrics are calculated based on samples negative list in `dataloader.py`.
 This list samples 999 negative items instead of using the whole set.